wso2/docs-is/en/docs/guides/passwordless/overview.md

 # Add passwordless login

-This sections provides instructions on how to add passwordless login to your SPAs or web applications.
+This section provides instructions on how to add passwordless login to your SPAs or web applications.

 ## FIDO2 security key/biometrics login
 FIDO2 lets users use FIDO2-supported hardware security keys or built-in authenticators on their devices to log in.